Ashikaga

 over the shogunate until his death.
 In

-1398 the retired Yoshimitsu had built Rokuonji temple (also
+1398 the retired Yoshimitsu had built Rokuon-ji

-known as Kinkakuji temple and "Golden
+temple and "Golden

-Pavilion") in Kyôto.
+Pavilion" in Kyôto.